QuantumLeaps/qpcpp/examples/lwip/arm-cm/lwip_ek-lm3s6965/README.txt

 refer to the instructions on the website to test these features.

-NOTE: By modifying the lwipopts.h header file, the application can also be configured to optain the IP address via AUTOIP (as described in RFC 3927), or to use a static IP address.
+NOTE: By modifying the lwipopts.h header file, the application can also be configured to obtain the IP address via AUTOIP (as described in RFC 3927), or to use a static IP address.